Antioxidant vitamins for age-related macular degeneration

 How good is the evidence?

 They reviewed the evidence around the use of these supplements, which includes the two large scale studies, AREDS and AREDS 2.
-They found that the evidence that they benefit people with AMD was not strong enough to recommend that people take these supplements.
-NICE have recommended that further large-scale studies are needed before they can be confident that the AREDS2 formula is effective at preventing worsening of AMD.
+They found that the evidence these supplements benefit people with AMD was not strong enough to recommend that people take these supplements.
+NICE have recommended further large-scale studies are needed before they can be confident the AREDS2 formula is effective at preventing worsening of AMD.

-However, so far there’s no other research of the same quality to compare these results to, and so at present this is the only information we must go with regarding vitamin and mineral supplements and AMD.
+So far there’s no other research of the same quality to compare these results to, so this is the only information we have regarding vitamin and mineral supplements and AMD, at present.

-This means that at present these supplements cannot be clearly recommended to everyone with AMD.
-More research is needed to determine if antioxidant and other supplements marketed for AMD are worth taking.
+This means currently these supplements cannot be clearly recommended to everyone with AMD.
+More research is needed to determine if supplements marketed for AMD are worth taking.

-Although generally regarded as safe, vitamin supplements may have harmful effects.
+Although generally regarded as safe, vitamin supplements may have harmful effects for some people.
 Therefore, it is always important to get medical advice before starting to take any supplement.

 I have some problems with my vision due to AMD, could taking a supplement help me?